AgentSIMOTP sessions for agents

 • Geographic consistency — IP location vs. phone number area code

-• HLR queries — Real-time checks on whether the SIM is actively registered on a network
+• HLR queries — Real-time checks on whether a number is actively registered on a network

 Cost Comparison